clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 ---

 ## Variant annotation in vcf
-Use the `grep` command, in the terminal, on the vcf-file `HD832_T.filtered.vcf` to investigate the variants found earlier.
+Use the `grep` or `bcftools` command on the vcf-file `HD832_T.filtered.vcf` to investigate the variants found earlier.

 Investigate the annotation of the SNV found in the region chr7:140453022-140453248.